ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies

-\section{Introduction}
+\firstsection{Introduction}

 Humans have an innate desire to create and inhabit personalized worlds, whether it’s children building sandcastles or artists designing landscapes.
 This creative drive extends to digital spaces, especially in VR/XR applications, where users expect to be immersed in custom environments with panoramic views, high-fidelity visuals, and real-time interactions.
 However, building such immersive 3D scenes remains challenging.
-Handcrafted 3D modeling requires specialized skills and considerable efforts, while recent generative methods like object-compositional generation\cite{huang2024midi, yao2025cast,engstler2025syncity}, LLM-powered modeling tools\cite{blender-mcp} and frameworks\cite{liu2025worldcraft,scenethesis, scenex}, and approximating through 3D Gaussians~\cite{dreamscene360, wonderworld, layerpano3d} often struggle to balance photorealism with computational efficiency.
-These approaches prioritize fully detailed geometry or massive Gaussians to achieve realism, but often result in overly complex scene representations that hinder real-time performance on VR headsets, or require handcrafted or time-consuming decimation and compression to make them usable.
-This raises a key question: is starting from complex geometry or exhaustive 3D modeling truly necessary to create immersive VR experiences?
+Handcrafted 3D modeling requires specialized skills and considerable effort, while recent generative methods like object-compositional generation~\cite{huang2024midi, yao2025cast,engstler2025syncity}, LLM-powered modeling tools~\cite{BlenderMCP} and frameworks\cite{liu2025worldcraft,scenethesis, scenex}, and approximating through 3D Gaussians~\cite{dreamscene360, wonderworld, layerpano3d} often struggle to balance photorealism with computational efficiency.
+These approaches prioritize fully detailed geometry or massive Gaussians to achieve realism, but often result in overly complex scene representations that hinder real-time performance on VR headsets, or require handcrafted and time-consuming decimation and compression to make them usable.
+This raises a fundamental issue regarding the necessity of exhaustive 3D modeling for immersive VR.
+We argue that starting with complex geometry is not a prerequisite, especially when considering the limited explorable areas and finite computational budgets.

-We argue that it is not.
 In this paper, we propose ImmerseGen, a novel agent-guided framework that models immersive scenes as hierarchical compositions of lightweight RGBA-textured geometric proxies, including simplified terrain meshes and alpha-textured billboard meshes.

 The formulation offers several important advantages: